EmmaBK2003/EDES301/project_01/README.md

 sudo pip3 install adafruit-blinka sudo pip3 install adafruit-circuitpython-bh1750

-Download all files in the software folder to your Pocket Beagle and make sure they are saved.
+Download all files in smart_curtains folder to your Pocket Beagle and make sure they are saved.

 Autoboot can be implemented using the following steps:
 1. sudo crontab -e